randust/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

 **A**: FinTrek currently does not persist data across sessions.
 All data is stored in memory during runtime and is lost once the program exits.
-To retain data, consider modifying the app to store expenses in a file or database.

 ---